talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

     - changed it to 300 from 60
 - Stop when a complete solution if found (Termination.StopWhenComplete)
     - changed it to true
+- Anonymize XML file (no names) (Xml.ShowNames)
+    - changed it to true (to make it non-anonymised)
+        - all thus does (to the solution) is add the time of the session (as actual text in between the tags) to the time sub-element of the section element in the offerings part, and the to the allocated section element in the students part